tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 We have now created and assigned an instance to the `CameraComp` variable.

-If you want to create a new object outside the constructor, you instead use [NewObject<T>()](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Objects/Creation/), and for creating and spawning Actors use `GetWorld()->SpawnActor<T>()` where T is the class you want to spawn such as `ASCharacter`.
+If you want to create a new object outside the constructor, you instead use [NewObject<T>()](https://dev.epicgames.com/documentation/en-us/unreal-engine/uobject-instance-creation), and for creating and spawning Actors use `GetWorld()->SpawnActor<T>()` where T is the class you want to spawn such as `ARogueCharacter`.

 ### TObjectPtr<T>

-In Unreal Engine 5 a new concept was introduced called `TObjectPtr` to replace raw pointers (eg. `UCameraComponent*`) in header files with UProperties.
+In Unreal Engine 5 a new concept was introduced called `TObjectPtr<T>` to replace raw pointers (eg. `UCameraComponent*`) in header files with UProperties.
 This benefits the new systems such as virtualized assets among other things which is why it's the new standard moving forward.
 The example above will now look as follows.

 ```cpp
 UPROPERTY(VisibleAnywhere)